leonawicz/HtmlWidgetExamples/docs/md/ex_dt_sparkline.md

 ##

-Next, display some in-line graphs.
+Next, display some inline graphs.
 Here I use August precipitation totals from Fairbanks each year from 2000 - 2009, stored in `fai.p`.
 In-line graphs can be shown with calls in your `R` Markdown document in the form ``` `r sparkline(fai.p)` ```.
 Different plots can be made by passing a `type` argument, e.g., ``` `r sparkline(fai.p, type='bar')` ```.
 Options include but are not limited to line graphs <!--html_preserve--><span id="htmlwidget-7913" class="sparkline"></span>